⚙️ Command properties

 Arguments are parsed in the order given in the list of arguments for the command definition.

-The argument name.
+The argument name (in kebab-case).

 Moreover, the name can be suffixed to enable extra features: